dannytannertantrum/groceries/README.md

 In the terminal, run `npm i` or `yarn` to install packages.
 Then: `npm start` or `yarn start`

 ### Usage
-It may not be readily apparent, but when creating a new item, you can tap the *Wegmans* logo to switch between *Wegmans* and *Costco* - the two main grocery stores I frequent.
+It may not be readily apparent, but when creating a new item, you can tap the *Wegmans* logo to switch between *Wegmans* and *Costco* - the two main grocery stores I frequent...they are the best.